 · A thrilling virtual 100-story fiery plunge straight down between towering skyscrapers; and

 · The final showdown with a spider the size of a van, teeth-gnashing and in full attack mode.

-Summer daily operation begins on May 20.
 Season Passes and the All Season Dining Pass to Six Flags Over Georgia and Six Flags White Water in Marietta, which provide unlimited visits and meals all season long, are available online.